Catherine358/frontend_assignment_ludus_katrin_zaks/README.md

 ##Front End Interview.
 Technical Task

-Small application created with [Create React App](https://github.com/facebook/create-react-app), Redux, TypeScript and CSS.
+Small application created with [Create React App](https://github.com/facebook/create-react-app), Redux and SCSS.
 Displays the list of challenges and allows to view specific challenge data, author and questions as well as to add challenge to favourites.

 ### Scope of functionalities